oasis-tcs/odata-specs/odata-csdl/14 Vocabulary and Annotation.md

 element whose type is a primitive or complex type, an enumeration type, a type definition, or a collection of one of these types.

-The value of the property path expression is the _path_ to the model element, not its instance value.
+The value of the property path expression is the path itself, not the value of the structural property or annotation identified by the path.

 ::: {.varjson .rep}
 Property path expressions are represented as a string containing a path.